mathialo/timer/README.md

 # Timer
 Command line utility for taking time.
-Stores timestamps as a file in home, so that no program is running in the background.
+Stores timestamps as a file in the user's home directory, so that no program is running in the background.

 ### Requirements and installation